Meet Our Team

 Tom Sager, Senior Designer & Project Captain

 Tom has been a key component of Carlos Delgado Architect since 2003.
-With five years of construction experience and 19 years of architectural experience, Tom blends structural aspects into the design of each of our projects.
-Carlos and Tom practice a collaborative design process throughout each project to create integrated designs with each of their clients.
-Their team approach greatly enhances their effectiveness and ability to work with with both homeowners and contractors.
+With five years of construction experience and over 19 years of design experience in Residential Architecture, Tom blends design with structural aspects into each of our projects.
+Carlos and Tom practice a collaborative design process throughout each project to create integrated designs with and for each of their clients.
+Their team approach greatly enhances their effectiveness and ability to work with both homeowners and contractors.